asia-lab-sustech/MPIDynamicScaling/README.md

 - _**Scale In**_: Remove MPI processes from the running processes.

 #### Reference
-> M. Hanai and G. Theodoropoulos _"Dynamic Scaling on MPI: MPI Process Provisioning / De-provisioning at Runtime"_ (2020)
+> M. Hanai and G. Theodoropoulos _"Performance Evaluation of Dynamic Scaling on MPI"_ (2020)

 ## Quick Start
 ```bash